cassmastern/lers-sandbox/docs/sec_freeform/ibm-sanfran.md

 SanFrancisco was an IBM-led product and project, a cross-platform Java application framework that provided reusable, "large-grain business objects” (business components).
 IBM developed and shipped SanFrancisco in the late-1990s, and the technology was later incorporated into IBM’s WebSphere/Business Components efforts.

-SanFrancisco focused on “large-grains” rather than "tiny beans" — it tied into CORBA/IIOP, albeit loosely, and IBM tooling (VisualAge) and was positioned as an alternative or complement to EJB-style approaches of the time.
+SanFrancisco focused on “large grains” rather than "tiny beans" — it tied into CORBA/IIOP, albeit loosely, and IBM tooling (VisualAge) and was positioned as an alternative or complement to EJB-style approaches of the time.

 ## What Large-Grain Meant